ZachAEROC/ECOR1042CurveFitting/README.md

-This is a curve fitting exercise for ECOR1042 AB F24
+This is a curve fitting exercise for ECOR1042 AB F24.
+Download the file 'Voltage Output Data' to use in your code.

 The data contained is the voltage gain of a low pass RC filter measured at different frqeuencies.
 Using python, create a user interface that:
 - Runs continuously while the user wants to keep using it